rainbow-industries/rainbow-service/README.md

 You have to implement this class.

-The constructor of the RainbowService class must call super with the follwoing options:
+The constructor of the RainbowService class must call super with the following options:

 - serviceDir: this is the path to the directory the service is implemented in, it's used to load the config file from the config dir.
 You may use the following code to determine the current directory `path.dirname(new URL(import.meta.url).pathname);`
 - name: the name of the service, this is used to load the permissions and for building the URLs